influx6/coquery/readme.md

 approach of defined endpoints(Restful CRUD) that only define routes for such operations.
 We are entering into grounds where exact requirements of parts of the UI are differing and allowing clients to only receive what matters to them as become as critical as any part of our application behaviour.
+It takes inspiration from [Falcor](https://netflix.github.com/falcor) and other libraries that provides similiar behaviours.

 ## Install